 In order to gain greater insight into these various types of air pollution, governments around the globe have begun introducing greater regulation around the monitoring of emissions.
-This is achieved via the placement of sophisticated sensors which are capable of identifying individual contaminants and quantifying their concentration in the ambient atmosphere.
+This is achieved via the placement of sophisticated sensors which are capable of gathering real-world vehicle emissions data and identifying individual contaminants and quantifying their concentration in the ambient atmosphere.

 As well as a growing network of such sensors controlled by governments, regional authorities and private citizens, it is also a legal requirement for companies which are responsible for a high level of emissions to collect their own information about their output.
 Achieving this compliance is crucial to the success of the business in question, since transgression can result in substantial penalties and fees.